kammybdeng/churn-analysis-case-study/readme.md

 those insights to help Company X. Therefore, your task is not only to build a model that minimizes error, but also a model that allows you to interpret the factors that contributed to your predictions.

-Here is a detailed description of the data:

-- `city`: city this user signed up in phone: primary device for this user
-- `signup_date`: date of account registration; in the form `YYYYMMDD`
-- `last_trip_date`: the last time this user completed a trip; in the form `YYYYMMDD`
-- `avg_dist`: the average distance (in miles) per trip taken in the first 30 days after signup
-- `avg_rating_by_driver`: the rider’s average rating over all of their trips
-- `avg_rating_of_driver`: the rider’s average rating of their drivers over all of their trips
-- `surge_pct`: the percent of trips taken with surge multiplier > 1
-- `avg_surge`: The average surge multiplier over all of this user’s trips
-- `trips_in_first_30_days`: the number of trips this user took in the first 30 days after signing up
-- `luxury_car_user`: TRUE if the user took a luxury car in their first 30 days; FALSE otherwise
-- `weekday_pct`: the percent of the user’s trips occurring during a weekday